dedicated to helping students Reach New Heights

 -

-SBBC's Early Learner's ABA Clinic focuses on teaching younger children school readiness and related skills.
+SBBC's School-Readiness ABA Center focuses on teaching younger children school readiness and related skills.
 Your child will receive one-on-one ABA therapy per week, as well as have plenty of opportunities to play and socialize with other kids their own age.
 Skills targeted include:

 • Expressive and receptive communication and listening skills